FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 8. Click **Create**.

 9. If you wait, you'll see both **Current Replicas** and **Desired Replicas** become three.
 This is because the HPA detected sufficient load to trigger a scale up to the maximum number of Pods, which is three.
 You can also view the **Last Scale Time** as well as the current and target CPU utilization.
 The target is obviously 1% since that's what we set it to.
-Note that it can take a few minutes to trigger the scale up.
+Note that it can take a few minutes to trigger the scale up. **Kindly take the screenshot of Horizontal Pod Autoscaler that shows guestbook as the scale target, the current and desired replicas as three, and the last scale time as the time the deployment was scaled up to three replicas.**

 10. If you click the `guestbook` Deployment under **Scale Target**, you'll be directed to the Deployment where you can verify that there are now three Pods.